maximegris/typescript-express-sequelize/README.md

 | migrations  | Your database migrations scripts.
 Keep this files in Javascript and run sequelize db:migrate to migrate your database schema. |
 | models | Sequelize entities. |

+First, define your database schema in config/config.json file.
+Use [Sequelize CLI](http://docs.sequelizejs.com/en/v3/docs/migrations/) to initialize your database.

 In models/ directory, the index.ts file define the DbConnection interface.
 When you create a new Sequelize entity, add its reference in this interface to fully use Typescript's superpower !

 ## Run the project